Kumauma/Video_Recoder_for_Color-Blindness/README.md

 The image can be recorded while in color blind mode.

 <br>
-For the colorblind mode's algorithm, the following research paper was referenced.
+For the colorblind mode's algorithm, the following research paper was referenced.<br>

     Hyun-Ji Kim, Jae-Young Cho, and Sung-Jea Ko.
     "Re-coloring Methods using the HSV Color Space for people with the Red-green Color Vision Deficiency,"